Co-ops can learn from principles that have been used to successfully manage common pool goods like irrigations systems for generations.

 From the time the first credit union was formed in Saskatchewan in 1910, 380 individual credit unions were incorporated.
 Today, there are 44 (SaskCentral).
 Co-opertives and credit unions usually start out small, serving the needs of geographically defined members.
 The power and appeal of the credit union is in locally-based decision making and connection to the local community.
 When credit unions have been in existence for multiple generations, the communities change, economies change, and environments change.
 The board is tasked with ensuring the credit union is sustainable both today and in the future.
 Can credit unions that were formed under different circumstances continue to provide quality services to their members in their new realities?
 When does the amalgamation question arise?
 Continue reading →

-As noted in the first post on this topic, Top Co-op Issues 2017 surveyed CEOs, board members, managers, and academics across Canada to obtain a snapshot of the most pressing concerns facing co-operative organizations today.
-This entry will discuss some of the many action items suggested by respondents.
-Although they provided clear advice on all twenty themes, the focus in this post is on the actions associated with the top six.
+As noted in the first post on this topic, Top Co-op Issues 2018 surveyed CEOs, board members, managers, and academics across Canada to obtain a snapshot of the most pressing concerns facing co-operative organizations today.
+This post will discuss some of the many action items suggested by respondents.
+Although they provided clear advice on all twenty themes, we will focus here on the top six.
+Continue reading →